40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: widewalls.ch

-The style in which Kazmir Malevich painted is known as “Suprematism”.
+The style in which Kazmir Malevich painted this renowned abstract painting is known as “Suprematism”.

 It refers to art based upon the “supremacy of the pure artistic feeling”.

-Most artists regard this artwork as one of the most famous abstract line art pieces ever done by a painter.
+Most artists regard this artwork as one of the best abstract paintings ever created.

 An interesting fact about this painting is that if you X-ray it, you can read, “A Battle of the Negroes…”.